 Requesting a time extension

-If the property owner/manager believes the repair order cannot be completed by the due date stated, the lessor/agent should make an urgent application to QCAT for a time extension prior to the due date of the repair order to avoid non-compliance.
+If the managing party believes the repair order cannot be completed by the due date stated, the lessor/agent should make an urgent application to QCAT for a time extension prior to the due date of the repair order to avoid non-compliance.

-For a time extension to be granted, QCAT must be satisfied that the property owner/manager is unable to complete the repair order before the due date for any of the following reasons:
+For a time extension to be granted, QCAT must be satisfied that the managing party is unable to complete the repair order before the due date for any of the following reasons:

 - a shortage of a material necessary to make the repairs

-- the remote location of the premises which is causing the property owner/manager difficulty in accessing a material necessary to make repairs, or engaging a suitably qualified person to make the repairs.
+- the remote location of the premises which is causing the managing party difficulty in accessing a material necessary to make repairs, or engaging a suitably qualified person to make the repairs.

 Entry to the property

-If the property owner/manager or the arranged tradesperson needs to enter the property to comply with a repair order for routine or emergency repairs, the tenant must be given the appropriate notice period using an Entry notice (Form 9).
+If the managing party or the arranged tradesperson needs to enter the property to comply with a repair order for routine or emergency repairs, the tenant must be given the appropriate notice period using an Entry notice (Form 9).

 For more information contact the Residential Tenancies Authority.